gvwilson/thirdbit/src/fiction/santas/index.md

 Santa Greenwood stood up,
 nearly spilling the others into the ocean.
-"Come on, Periwinkle, gimme something!" he roared, hefting his ax again.
+"Come on, Periwinkle, gimme something!" he roared.
 "Chili grenades!
 Tangle muffins!
 Anything!"

 "I'm out!"
-Santa Hood,
-her arm deeper in her sack than basic physics should have allowed.[^basic-physics]
+Santa Hood replied, her arm deeper in her sack than basic physics should have allowed.[^basic-physics]

 [^basic-physics]: This actually made basic physics quite uncomfortable, but nobody thought to ask it.
 Quantum physics would have just been, "Like, whatever."